The polytope of all $q$-rank functions

-By making use of the computer algebra system \textsc{OSCAR} \cite{OSCAR}, we can compute all the lattice points of $\mathcal{P}_2^2$ and obtain the following six points:
+By making use of the computer algebra system \textsc{OSCAR} \cite{OSCAR}, we can compute all the lattice points of $\mathcal{P}_2^2$ and obtain the following six:

-Each of these points corresponds to one of the six $q$-matroids on $\F_2^2$, namely the first three correspond to $\mU_{0,2}(2),\mU_{1,2}(2),\mU_{2,2}(2)$ respectively and the last three to the $q$-matroids of rank $1$ having two bases elements.
-Moreover we get that these points form the vertex set of $\mathcal{P}_2^2$. \end{example}
+Each of these points corresponds to one of the six $q$-matroids on $\F_2^2$.
+Specifically, the first three correspond to the uniform $q$-matroids $\mU_{0,2}(2)$, $\mU_{1,2}(2)$, and $\mU_{2,2}(2)$, respectively.
+The last three correspond to the $q$-matroids of rank $1$ possessing exactly two bases.
+Furthermore, we find that these six lattice points constitute the entire vertex set of $\mP_2^2$. \end{example}